YuYing-Liang/portfolio/src/app/kinematic-model-generator/README.md

 - not saving sizes in grid units
 - grid snapping causes resizer markers to be in wrong locations
 - grid rendering on shape size change (shouldn't happen)
   - honestly maybe we make the chassis only editable via canvas and not the form
+- labels collide with markers when shape is rotated